jtn0113/MidtermProject/README.md

 <strong><em>When a user accesses the welcome page they can:</strong></em>
 <ul>
 <li> Existing user?
 Add your username and password to login</li>
 <li> New user?
-Select "Create New" to register your new account<li>
+Select "Create New" to register your new account</li>
 </ul>
 <br>
 <img src="Welcome.png" alt="Welcome Page">